codlark/cls-vscode/README.md

-# brikWork
+# CLS

-This package provides features for brikWork layout files for Visual Studio Code.
-For more information about brikWork see the [brikWork homepage](https://codlark.itch.io/brikwork).
+This package provides features for Card Layout Script files for Visual Studio Code.
+For more information about CLS see the [CLS homepage](https://codlark.itch.io/cls).

 ## Features

  - Syntax highlighting for layout files
- - A command to easily view the current layout in brikWork
+ - A command to easily view the current layout in the renderer

 ## Extension Settings